 This attribute, when true, indicates that the station (RSTA) does not require any initiating stations to support the capability to generate and transmit ISTA-to-RSTA Location Measurement Reports (see 11.22.6.3.3 (Trigger-based and non-Trigger-based Ranging Measurement Negotiation)).
 False indicates that the stations shall negotiate the transmission of ISTA-to-RSTA Location Measurement Reporting. "

-DEFVAL { false }
+DEFVAL { true }

 := { dot11WirelessMgmtOptionsEntry 61 }